 There is an observation deck on the top of the tower (the tower that is so loved and hated by the locals).
 The view is great and it's free to go up there.
 Closes at 4:30 pm.

 There is a nice cafe inside the museum with interesting globe lights and great food.
 Open for espressos and pastries in the morning and lunch starting at 11:00 am.
 Try their porchetta sandwich with a glass of wine - delicious!

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.

-Book through City Sightseeing to save $2.
+Buy your ticket through City Sightseeing to save $2.